Koookiie/fakeparp4/README.md

-erigam.tk
+rp.terminallycapricio.us
 ======

-Erigam is the forked code behind [erigam.tk](http://erigam.tk).
+Code for [rp.terminallycapricio.us](http://rp.terminallycapricio.us).
+Used to be erigam but domain changed.
 It's available under the MIT license.
 It is based off of MSPARP and Charat, which is the code for [msparp.com](http://msparp.com).

 It's driven by Python, Redis and MySQL.